everydotorg/donate-button/cloudflare-worker/README.md

 ### What it does

-As of 2020-01-28, we serve the actual built JavaScript bundles from `https://assets.every.org/donate-button-v2` (replace `v2` with whatever major version you wish to use), via Github Pages.
-This worker just lets requests like that pass through freely.
+We serve the actual built JavaScript bundles from urls like the following:
+`https://assets.every.org/donate-button-v2` (replace `v2` with whatever major
+version you wish to use), via Github Pages.
+This worker just lets requests to URLs like that to pass through freely.

+We then serve the donate-button entrypoint without the need to specify the version from `https://assets.every.org/donate-button.js`.
+If you include that script as is, it will run the entrypoint for the latest version of the donate button library.

+It supports an optional search parameter to specify a major version, like so:
+`https://assets.every.org/donate-button.js?v=2`.
+That URL would pin the donate button version to major version 2.
+However, version-pinning is not on by default.

+#### Client-specific config

-However, if a request goes to a url matching `https://assets.every.org/donate-button/:slug/*`, there is no version specified.
+If a request goes to a url matching `https://assets.every.org/donate-button/:slug/*`, then we can provide configuration specific to the provided slug (no relation with Every.org nonprofit slugs).
 If that slug has never been accessed before, it will proxy the latest version and associate the slug with that version in Cloudflare KV.
 Therefore, any future requests to any url under `/donate-button/:slug`, will always resolve to the same version of the bundle, but we reserve the ability to update individual clients on their behalf.
+In the future, this can serve as a basis for providing more client-specific config besides the version.

 ### 👩 💻 Developing